mcnulty/udi/PROTOCOL.md

 _Outputs_

+- `states`: An array of maps with the following keys:
   - `tid`: Thread id as an unsigned integer
   - `state`: Thread state as an unsigned integer

 **init**